Reviews You Can Rely On

 Taste

 The Tahoe produces crisp, delicious, neutral-flavored water that our test team ranked among the best.
-The filter was able to get rid of chlorine tastes and smells to improve tap water for drinking or cooking.
+The filter effectively removes chlorine tastes and smells, improving the quality of tap water for drinking and cooking.

 brita tahoe 10-cup pitcher with elite filter - our test team loved the neutral and crisp flavor of this model.